Cloudways Control Panel vs cPanel: A Comparative Analysis

 How is the Cloudways control panel better than cPanel?

 The cPanel is not custom-built for managed cloud hosting features.
 With Cloudways’ control panel – you get built-in security, better cache management, Elasticsearch integration, multiple application management, and server cloning feature.
 But the take- away differences are in terms of billing and staging.
 You only pay for what you use and billing is almost in real-time.
 All the changes can be first pushed to a staging area to test their working and then deployed to the live website.

 How to contact human customer support?

 There is a 24/7/365 Live Chatbox on the bottom right of the UI, there is help just a text away.
 Online ticketing helps track more complex queries or issues online.
-The support team creates tickets if a query complex and needs more analysis.
+The support team creates tickets if a query is complex and needs more analysis.
 Users can generate tickets themselves too.
 The standard response time is 3 hours.
 But it is only 30 mins with the premium support paid add-on.
-Cloudways’ support comes in levels – Normal, Advanced and Premium.
+Cloudways’ support comes in levels – Normal, Advanced, and Premium.

-ByteVarsity also runs on Cloudways; as far as the support is concerned, it takes not more than 5 minutes to get a Cloudways human support.
+ByteVarsity also runs on Cloudways; as far as the support is concerned, it takes not more than 5 minutes to get Cloudways human support.

 First, respond to the chatbot and select your query subject.
 Then write ‘Cloudways Support’ in the chatbox, and you’ll be assigned a support executive within 5 minutes.